Lauren Duca’s Feminist Journalist Class Criticized By NYU Students

 The interview comes just about a week before Duca is anticipated to drop her first book, Equality Is Not Radical.
 According to BuzzFeed News, Duca is already at work on a second book.

 Duca shot to internet fame in 2016, just about a month after President Donald Trump won the election that year for a piece she authored as columnist at Teen Vogue titled “Donald Trump is Gaslighting America.”

 As BuzzFeed reported, the piece has racked up more than a million views since it was published nearly three years ago.

-Duca’s fame only rose when she made an appearance on Fox News, in which she quarreled with host Tucker Carlson Tonight over whether it was acceptable for people to bother Ivanka Trump, first daughter and advisor to the president, on an airplane.
-The segment famously ended with Carlson telling Duca she “should stick to the thigh-high boots,” adding she was “better at that.”
+Duca’s fame only rose when she made an appearance on Fox News, in which she quarreled with the host of Tucker Carlson Tonight over whether it was acceptable for people to bother Ivanka Trump, first daughter and advisor to the president, on an airplane.
+The segment famously ended with Carlson telling Duca she “should stick to the thigh-high boots,” adding that she was “better at that.”

 As Fox News cut Duca’s microphone and her video feed faded away, Duca could clearly be seen mouthing the phrase “you’re a sexist pig” in response to Carlson’s boot comment.